nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 Click on the menu bar `Actions` > `Find out of stock items`

+:information_source: Filters cannot be stacked with subsequent commands.
+Thus, expired and out of stock filters cannot be stacked with other filters.

 #### 3.1.8 Updating all products : `update-all`

 Updates all products in the displayed list.